Roweha/hello-world/README.md

 # hello-world
-This a tutorial version to learn how to use Github
+This is a tutorial version to learn how to use Github